alxdavids/draft-privacy-pass/draft-privacy-pass.md

 ## Token exhaustion

-When a user holds tokens for an issuer, it is possible to invoke that user to redeem tokens for that issuer.
-This can lead to an attack where a malicious issuer/vendor can force a user to spend all of their tokens for a given issuer.
+When a client holds tokens for an issuer, it is possible for any verifier to invoke that client to redeem tokens for that issuer.
+This can lead to an attack where a malicious verifier can force a client to spend all of their tokens for a given issuer.
 To prevent this from happening, methods should be put into place to prevent many tokens from being redeemed at once.

 For example, it may be possible to cache a redemption for the entity that is invoking a token redemption.
-If the entity requests more tokens then the client simply returns the cached token that it returned previously.
+In SISV/SIFV, if the verifier requests more tokens then the client simply returns the cached token that it returned previously.
 This could also be handled by simply not redeeming any tokens for the entity if a redemption had already occurred in a given time window.

+In SIAV, the client instead caches the SRR that it received in the asynchronous redemption exchange with the issuer.
+If the same verifier attempts another trust attestation request, then the client simply returns the cached SRR.
+The SRRs can be revoked by the issuer, if need be, by providing an expiry date or by signalling that records from a particular window need to be refreshed.

 # Valid data encodings {#encoding}